Southbridge councilor files objection with state

 Mrs. Clemence announced the complaint during Monday evening’s regularly scheduled Town Council meeting, but said she had not reviewed the matter.
 “I have not had time to print it or do anything,” she explained before requesting future violation complaints be turned into the Town Manager’s office in hard copy form rather than by e-mail.
-Ms. Auclair noted that she had consulted with the Attorney General’s office as to proper procedures and was assured notification by e-mail was appropriate.
+Ms. Auclair noted that she had consulted with the criminal defense attorneys The Law Offices of Kevin Trombold office as to proper procedures and was assured notification by e-mail was appropriate.
 Mrs. Clemence said the complaint will be reviewed within the next 14 business days.
 “We will take that up as is required by law,” she affirmed.

 Her complaint alleges Mr. DiPietro authored a letter March 7 addressed to the Town Council in which discussed his “opinions and possible courses of action regarding an agenda item that was discussed” at the March 6 meeting of the Town Council and its Department of Public Works subcommittee.
 The letter was sent via electronic communication to the Town Council and a quorum of the DPW subcommittee, Ms. Auclair wrote in her complaint.
 Mr. DiPietro is chairman of the DPW subcommittee.